emilygavingen/WeatherDataCodeChallenge/README.md

 # WeatherDataCodeChallenge
 ## Project Description
 This project works with a MongoDB database to hold different instances of registered sensors and their unique metrics.
 Each sensor is registered using either the clients inputted sensor ID, or if null, a generated sensor ID number.
-From here, the client is able to add metrics using a POST method endpoint containing the desired sensors ID number to write into and the new metrics, which will in-turn create new instances of the same sensor ID but with a new auto-generated unique Metric ID.
+From here, the client is able to add metrics using a POST method endpoint containing the desired (and previously registered) sensors ID number and the new metrics, which will in-turn create new instances of the same sensor ID but with a new auto-generated unique Metric ID.
 A series of endpoints are used to both receive and post to the database.

 ## Project Set-up